damianhakert/damianhakert.github.io/source/posts/2017-02-01-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 - Read the [documentation on GitLab Pages][pages-docs]
 - Read an [overview on the importance of HTTPS][post-startssl]

-In case you don't know about it yet, we're bringing [GitLab Pages into GitLab Community Edition][pages-ce].
+In case you don't know about it yet, we're bringing [GitLab Pages into GitLab Community Edition][pages-ce]! 🎉

 ## Step-by-Step Quick Guide